Musing on proprietary content systems?

 Some nostalgia and musing on proprietary content systems.

 The web used to be a place of rampant experimentation and innovation far removed from the social media platform it has become - a place where we explored what potential network technology held.
-In the last ten years we have increasingly relied on platforms to deliver the functionality that we sort.
-Some have argued a kind of 'platform capitalism' overtook the development of the internet.
+In the last ten years we have increasingly relied on well established platforms to deliver the functionality that we sort.
+'Platform capitalism' became the critical vector in the development of the internet.
+As particular platforms gathered greater market share and purchasing power we also saw a massive centralisation of engagement tending to near monopoly control of online interaction.

+That said even at the level of professional new media development we tended to shift to use of platforms and their affordances rather than the invention of new ones.
 There was no need to reinvent the wheel when someone else was producing and maintaining the wheels for us.
-Until we started to forget all the assumptions that were and are built into that wheel and all the potential that was marginalised in these assumptions.
-Then we forgot how to make a wheel altogether.
+But I think we started to forget all the assumptions that were and are built into that wheel and all the potential that was marginalised in these assumptions.
+At some stage I think we forgot how to make a wheel altogether - we fogot that playing with the materiality of network is what creates enduring artefacts.

 Back in the old days when I was thinking about network and web architecture more than I am now I argued that information systems should be built to the mantra; Open, Flat and Decentralised.
 It seems that with the development of the social network and web service as cornerstones of internet use we have moved completely in the opposite direction - toward large proprietary systems that are essentially closed, Byzantium or deliberately opaque in the structuring of data, and completely centralised in terms of control.

-As someone who writes a fair bit about a vast array of things across a variety of disciplines and interests I find myself writing from many different formats and many different platforms most of which have their own means and methods of encoding and presenting that writing and very few of which do so in a way that guarantees me ongoing control or even access to the work I do.
-In essence I have had to become 'Open' (to corporate exploitation), Flat (in terms of writing and producing content in any medium according to the dictates of medium and platform or in a form that is limited by the constraint of working on all platforms), and Decentralised (In that agency is always and again given over in order that I can 'take advantage' of this closed, opaque and centralised systems effectively.
-I should have exercised more of my bargaining power when engaging with these sites and services.
-I should have insisted on that beautifully poetic clause and option of the creative commons license - 'share and share alike.'
+As someone who writes a fair bit about an array of things across a variety of disciplines and interests I find myself writing for many different formats and many different platforms.
+Most of these formats and platforms have their own means and methods of encoding and presenting that writing and very few of which do so in a way that guarantees me ongoing control or even access to the work I do.
+In essence I myself have had to become and create in a mode that is 'Open', 'Flat' and 'Decentralised.
+In this case however I am 'Open' to corporate exploitation, 'Flat', in terms of writing and producing content in a form that is limited by the constraint of working on all platforms, and 'Decentralised', in that agency is always and again given over in order that I can 'take advantage' of this closed, opaque and centralised systems effectively.
+The systems of platfom capitalism are not interoperable so we become open, flat and decentralised in our modes of production in order to operate between them.

-By 'I', of course, I mean 'we' because only as an organised network could have we shifted the inexorable tending to a centralisation of service provision and data collection.
-Instead we accepted the terms and conditions in the service of individual agency relative to the collective which we dissolve in the same instance.
-It is the classic move of late industrial capitalism : to individuate (or individualise) the collective, dissolve collective power by offering small relative gains over your neighbour.
+The individual is the root abstraction of contemporary social media.
+Only as an organised network could have we shifted the inexorable tending to a centralisation of service provision and data collection.
+But we went there alone (to the social), as individuals and allowed them to shape and make dependent the dynamic of the collective that emerged therein.
+If we escape, we escape only with ourselves, we leave our communities behind.
+We accepted the 'terms and conditions' in the service of individual agency relative to the collective which we dissolved in the same instance.
+It is the classic move of late industrial capitalism : to individuate (or individualise) the collective and to dissolve collective power.
 We see it in the development of our urban landscapes, in the operations of representative democracy, in labour agreements; we give over the power and interest of the collective in the service of meagre gains in individual advance.
-Much to be added here in terms of contemporary democracy, big government and network governance but lets save that for another missive.

 Perhaps if we'd been more organised as the internet developed we could have had a network that was indeed open, flat and decentralised.
 A network in which my willingness to contribute data in exchange for utility was repaid with a likewise openness of data rather than an intent to control and to capitalise on the surplus that the control of data supplies.
 Think of it as a much more effective tax regime of surveillance capitalism than the largely failed tax on profit.
 You can make money by collecting data, but the data must remain open, flat and thus effectively decentralised.
 We then may have maintained a data commons that would have allowed the more effective development and use of AI, Analytics (and etc) in exploitation of that data for governmental and welfare as well as for profit taking.